 The land conflict is exacerbated by ethnic and religious differences between groups, which feeds mutual distrust.
 The pastoralists are almost all from the Fulani ethnic group and practice Islam; the farmers are from a non-Fulani ethnic groups and practice Islam and Christianity, though the violence is worst where the farmers are homogeneously Christian.
 Each group sees the other as biased towards their own side for economic, cultural, and religious reasons.
 Each group also sees their way of life as superior.
 Farmers see nomadic life as outdated, backwards, and anti-progress; the pastoralists think that sedentary farming makes one weak.
 One pastoralist commented to me that if he dropped off a sedentary adult and pastoralist child in the forest, the sedentary adult would depend on the child to survive.

 Despite their cultural differences and competition for scarce land, mutual complementarity remains.
 Pastoralists still have animal products – though more farmers have bought animals in recent years, pastoralists still control roughly 90% of Nigeria’s livestock (“Herders Against Farmers: Nigeria’s Expanding Deadly Conflict” 2017) – and farmers still have tubers, vegetables, grains, and the resultant crop residue.
 The violence is extremely costly to both sides, so both have an incentive to avoid conflict.
 Community leaders recognize that peace is in the interest of their communities, but many have been unable to prevent the violence.
 In interviews conducted in 2016 and 2019 by Grady (2020b), community leaders from farming and pastoral communities expressed their desire for peace between the two groups and blamed deviants from the other side for ongoing violence.
 Farmers argue that the local pastoralists do not prevent other pastoralists who migrate through from destroying cropland, and pastoralists argue that farmers on the outskirts of the farming village encroach on grazing routes more each year.

+Peace between many farming and pastoral groups is prevented by a lack of trust (i.e. a commitment problem).
+Both sides are better off cooperating peacefully than fighting, but neither side trusts the other to honor agreements that would prevent fighting.
+The reasons each group does not trust the other side, however, is not that they believe the other side as a whole will defect on peace agreements, but rather that the farming group cannot credibly commit to preventing all farmers from expanding into grazing lands, and the pastoral group cannot credibly commit to preventing all herders from grazing cattle on croplands.
+Their between-group commitment problem is driven by a within-group collective action problem because neither group trusts the other to punish their own.

 Farmer and pastoralists groups lack the trust needed to make an agreement, and the roots of mistrust